stephencweiss/stephencharlesweiss.com/content/blog/2019-08-05/gatsby-multiple-layouts-content-type.md

 When I set up my `gatsby-filesystem` previously, I noted that if there were multiple file systems that I wanted access to, all I need to do was to duplicate that post.

 ## Why is that important?
-As a website grows, it’s possible that its scope will expand.
+As a website grows, it's possible that its scope will expand.
 What might start as a simple text blog can evolve to have many different types of content.
 Imagine a site that has
 * Blog posts,
 * Videos,
 * Recipes,